 Her smile twisted like the vines above, inscrutable.
 "So, a man comes unbidden to my home.
 You must be brave, to risk the wiles of the witch.
 What have you to say, handsome warrior?"

-The warrior waited quiet for her mirth to pass, til only the wind spoke.
-The fey witch's finger suddenly cut the air, an arrow pointed at his soul.
+The warrior waited in quietly for her mirth to pass, til only the wind spoke.
+The fey witch's finger suddenly cut the air, an arrow pointing at his soul.
 "Speak my help to mortal fools, and you will have your aid.
 Let them know Aideen cares for them, to spite their dark lies.
 Pass your dagger to me."

 "My dagger?"
 Cadoc asked, but reached to offer it.

 Aiden's cackle shook the strong man's nerves as she neared, crimson hair swirling about her hips.
 "Your sword is useless in this.
 Iron, not steel, for unbinding a shade, yes?
 Your arm, warrior, for spell must meet your blood's kiss along its blade.
 Yes, like that."

 A sharp sting, warm drops, and the smell of metal mixed with strange words from no human tongue.
 The cold dagger remained unmoved, but the witch seemed pleased.
 "Good, good.
 It is done.
 My vision shows you worn, in garments torn, before the shadow.
 The dagger you will use to slay.
 Will we talk of a price?"

 The warrior frowned.
 "Is it not meet to name price before bargain is struck?
 I will carry your message, as you bid me do."

 Aideen stepped beside him, running a soft hand along Cadoc's bulging arm, then down his side.
 "Ha!
 When deed is done, you will return.
 Or think you your will might resist me?
 A favor for a favor I will ask.
 After, my word you will bring.
 Now, go!
 And do not fail me.
 Cadoc."